 “We’re trying to identify varieties that grow better than others,” he says.
 “We’re looking at different coloured or shaped and seedless fruit, and nutrition and water.
 We’re sharing the information with growers, trying to identify what growers are doing differently.

 “I’m excited to share our history and vision for custard apples with Australia, as well as hear from other growers and all they do to produce the highest quality fruit, vegies and nuts.”

+For more on My Market Kitchen, head to the website.
 For more information, grower videos, research and development projects and recipes, head to horticulture.com.au